tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 While you can definitely use in the mixing of each track, it's more of a mastering tool I think.
 It's a way of making sure that nothing exceeds 0dB.

 Important to know: A lossless file, like a wav from your editing suite, will peak exactly where it "should".
 If you limit to -1dB, the .wav will peak at -1dB.
 But nobody distributes their podcast as .wav, because that'd be ridiculous.
 Once you convert to a lossy format like mp3, there will be higher peaks.
-This has to do with the way compression works: There are simply not as many data points, and by "jumping" from one to the next, there can be higher peaks than in the original file.
+This has to do with the way data compression works: There are simply not as many data points, and by "jumping" from one to the next, there can be higher peaks than in the original file.

 For this reason, once you talk limiting, it's common to not use dB = decibel, but dBTP = decibel true peak.
 A dBTP value is arrived at by simply oversampling the signal, usually 4X.
 So, if you limit at the master stage, definitely set everything you can to dBTP.

-How much higher the peaks will be depends on the amount of compression.
+How much higher the peaks will be depends on the amount of data compression (how lossy the final mp3 will be).
 You want just one value?
 Okay, -2dBTP are [considered safe](http://www.producenewmedia.com/loudness-compliance-summarization/) for most applications.
 Don't worry about the "loudness compliance" part for now, we'll get to that <a href="#Loudness">almost immedialtely</a>.

 Logic Pro X's limiter plugin is... "a little weird".
 In order not to produce a limited but also quieter signal, you have to "add" gain that *matches* the negative output level ([Thank you Paul!](https://twitter.com/produceNewMedia/status/963433047663276032)).